-To further support Ohio's demonstration that the improvement in air quality between the year violations occurred and the year attainment was achieved, is due to permanent and enforceable emission reductions and not unusually favorable meteorology, an analysis was performed by Ohio EPA.
-Ohio analyzed the maximum fourthhigh 8-hour ozone value for May, June, July, August, and September, for years 2000 to 2015.
-First, the maximum 8-hour ozone concentration at each monitor in the Columbus area was compared to the number of days where the maximum temperature was greater than or equal to 80 °F. While there is a clear trend in decreasing ozone concentrations at all monitors, there is no such trend in the temperature data.
+Ohio EPA performed an analysis to further support Ohio's demonstration that the improvement in air quality between the year violations occurred and the year attainment was achieved is due to permanent and enforceable emission reductions and not unusually favorable meteorology.
+Ohio EPA analyzed the maximum 4th high 8-hour average ozone values for May, June, July, August, and September for years 2000 to 2015.
+First, the maximum 8-hour average ozone concentration at each monitor in the Cleveland area was compared to the number of days where the maximum temperature was greater than or equal to 80 °F. While there is a clear trend in decreasing ozone concentrations at all monitors, there is no such trend in the temperature data.

-Ohio EPA also examined the relationship between the average summer temperature for each year of the 2000-2015 period and the 4th maximum 8-hour ozone concentration.
+Ohio EPA also examined the relationship between the average summer temperature for each year of the 2000-2015 period and the 4th maximum 8-hour average ozone concentration.
 While there is some correlation between average summer temperatures and ozone concentrations, this correlation does not exist over the study period.
 The linear regression lines for each data set demonstrate that the average summer temperatures have increased, while ozone concentrations have decreased.
-Because the correlation between temperature and ozone formation is well established, these data suggest that reductions in precursors are responsible for the reductions in ozone concentrations in the Columbus area, and not unusually favorable summer temperatures.
+Because the correlation between temperature and ozone formation is well established, these data suggest that reductions in precursors are responsible for the reductions in ozone concentrations in the Cleveland area and not unusually favorable summer temperatures.

-Finally, Ohio EPA analyzed the relationship between average summertime relative humidity and average 4th maximum 8-hour ozone concentrations.
+Finally, Ohio EPA analyzed the relationship between average summertime relative humidity and average 4th maximum 8-hour average ozone concentrations.
 The data did not show a correlation between relative humidity and ozone concentrations.

-Ohio EPA's analyses of meteorological variables associated with ozone formation further support Ohio's demonstration that the improvement in air quality in the Columbus area between the year violations occurred and the year attainment was achieved is due to permanent and enforceable emission reductions and not on unusually favorable meteorology.
+Ohio EPA's analyses of meteorological variables associated with ozone formation further support Ohio's demonstration that the improvement in air quality in the Cleveland area between the year violations occurred and the year attainment was achieved is due to permanent and enforceable emission reductions and not on unusually favorable meteorology.

-D. Does Ohio have a fully approvable ozone maintenance plan for the Columbus area?
+D. Does Ohio have a fully approvable ozone maintenance plan for the Cleveland area?

-As one of the criteria for redesignation to attainment section 107(d)(3)(E)(iv) of the CAA requires EPA to determine that the area has a fully approved maintenance plan pursuant to section 175A of the CAA.
+As one of the criteria for redesignation to attainment, section 107(d)(3)(E)(iv) of the CAA requires EPA to determine that the area has a fully approved maintenance plan pursuant to section 175A of the CAA.
 Section 175A of the CAA sets forth the elements of a maintenance plan for areas seeking redesignation from nonattainment to attainment.
-Under section 175A, the maintenance plan must demonstrate continued attainment of the NAAQS for at least 10 years after the Administrator approves a redsignation to attainment.
+Under section 175A, the maintenance plan must demonstrate continued attainment of the NAAQS for at least 10 years after the Administrator approves a redesignation to attainment.
 Eight years after the redesignation, the state must submit a revised maintenance plan which demonstrates that attainment of the NAAQS will continue for an additional 10 years beyond the initial 10 year maintenance period.
 To address the possibility of future NAAQS violations, the maintenance plan must contain contingency measures, as EPA deems necessary, to assure prompt correction of the future NAAQS violation.